Carney's Davos speech was a sales pitch

 This bargain no longer works.
 Let me be direct.
 We are in the midst of a rupture, not a transition.

-..."so we pretended we cared about regulations, even when most weren't following regulations..."
+..."so we pretended we cared about fairness and regulations, even when most weren't being fair or following regulations...

 Over the past two decades, a series of crises in finance, health, energy and geopolitics have laid bare the risks of extreme global integration.
 But more recently, great powers have begun using economic integration as weapons, tariffs as leverage, financial infrastructure as coercion, supply chains as vulnerabilities to be exploited.

 ..."the past twenty years have been shit.
-Globalisation turned out shit.
-And now the worst-case scenario is happening" (which critics warned against)
+Globalism turned out shit.
+And now we're getting wrecked by nations that aren't us."

 You cannot live within the lie of mutual benefit through integration, when integration becomes the source of your subordination.